-Parndorf, a village of just over 3,000 inhabitants, lies less than 50 km from Vienna in the Burgenland, Austria’s most eastern and flattest province, which is very suited to winegrowing, with almost 10,000 hectares of vineyards.
-It also enjoys substantial tourism thanks to the Neusiedler See lake.
-Bordering Hungary, Slovenia and Slovakia, it has an interesting mix of cultures and languages, including a Croatian linguistic minority.
+Parndorf, a village of just over 4,000 inhabitants, lies less than 50 km from Vienna in Burgenland, the easternmost and flattest province in Austria, a land very suitable for viticulture, with almost 10,000 hectares of vineyards but also predominantly family-run agricultur and food-artisans.
+In addition, thanks to Lake Neusiedler See, it enjoys considerable tourism.
+It borders Hungary, Slovenia and Slovakia with an interesting mix of cultures and languages, including a Croatian linguistic minority.

 Markt der Erde im und vor dem Stadel